pmitros/s3clone/README.md

     s3clone [bucketname]

 Optionally, you can specify a number of worker threads.
 By default, this is 100.
+Optionally, you can specify a prefix, if you would just like to grab a subdirectory from a bucket.
+Just be aware S3 is a little finicky about trailing slashes.

-This code works for me.
-It is not well tested, and it might not work for you.
-Biggest bucket I've tested on was 1 terabyte/15,000 files.
+I've used this many times, and this code works for me.
+It is not well tested, and so it might not work for you.
+If you run into issues, give me a pull request.
+The biggest bucket I've tested on was 1 terabyte/15,000 files.

+It is designed to handle large numbers of small files.
+For small numbers of large files, there may be better tools.
+I don't do parallel multigets within a single file.

 Things to be aware of: